PriteshJoshi/BeginnerDataScienceRepo/README.md

-# BegineerDataScienceRepo
+# BeginnerDataScienceRepo
-Repository for absolute begineer in data science and machine learning
+Repository for absolute beginner in data science and machine learning